xcart/xcart-docs/_pages/kb_en/general_setup/managing_modules/uploading_modules.md

     ![upload-addon-popup.png]({{site.baseurl}}/attachments/ref_GZQ9vTq6/upload-addon-popup.png)
 2. Select the file of the module to be uploaded and click **Install add-on**.
 This starts the installation process.
 Once it is completed, the module will be added to the list of installed modules.

+   {% note info %}
-Note that after the module has been installed, it is already in the _Enabled_ (active) state.
-You can temporarily disable the module using the module deactivation instructions from the article {% link "Activating and deactivating addons" ref_uEnDBBA7 %}
+   After the addon has been installed, it is already in the _Enabled_ (active) state.
+You can temporarily disable the addon or remove it completely using the addon deactivation instructions from the article {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.
+   {% endnote %}

 _Related pages:_